 Background for deduction under Section 80C of the Income Tax Act (India) / What are eligible investments for Section 80C:

 Section 80C replaces the Section 88 with more or less same investment mix available in Section 88.
 The new section 80C has become effective w.e.f.
 1st April, 2006.
 Even the section 80CCC on pension scheme contributions was merged with the above Section 80C.
 However, this new section has allowed a major change in the method of providing the tax benefit.
 Section 80C of the Income Tax Act allows certain investments and expenditure to be tax-exempt.
 One must plan investments well and spread it out across the various instruments specified under this section to avail maximum tax benefit.
 Unlike Section 88, there are no sub-limits and is irrespective of how much you earn and under which tax bracket you fall.

-The total limit under this section is Rs 1.50 lakh from Financial year 2014-15 / Assessment Year 2015-16.
+The Maximum limit of deduction under section 80C is Rs 1.50 lakh from Financial year 2014-15 / Assessment Year 2015-16.
 Before FY 2014-15 the limit was Rs.
 1 Lakh.
 Under this heading many small savings schemes like NSC, PPF and other pension plans.
-Payment of life insurance premiums and investment in specified government infrastructure bonds are also eligible for deduction under Section 80C
+Payment of life insurance premiums and investment in specified government infrastructure bonds are also eligible for deduction under Section 80C.

 Most of the Income Tax payee try to save tax by saving under Section 80C of the Income Tax Act.
 However, it is important to know the Section in toto so that one can make best use of the options available for exemption under income tax Act.
 One important point to note here is that one can not only save tax by undertaking the specified investments, but some expenditure which you normally incur can also give you the tax exemptions.